Wreath products in the automorphism group of a full shift: Examples of pointy actions

 \begin{proof} It suffices to consider the free group on two generators.
 Free nonamenable groups on finitely many generators are pairwise commensurable, and by a theorem of Nielsen \cite[Theorem~2]{Ly73} they are the same as finite free products of finite groups up to commensurability, so it suffices to consider finite free products of finite groups.

 Alperin constructs an action for such groups in \cite{Al88}.
 His proof in fact shows that this action is pointy.
-Specifically, the action on $\ldots111{*}111\ldots$ is free (i.e.\ we take the identity element as the zero symbol). \end{proof}
+Specifically, the action on $\ldots111{*}111\ldots$ is free (i.e.\ we take the identity element as the zero symbol).
+(One can equivalently use the construction from \cite{BoLiRu88} which is for free products of $\Z_2$s.) \end{proof}

 \begin{lemma} Let $A$ be a finite abelian group.
 Then the group $A \wr \Z$ admits a pointy action. \end{lemma}

 \begin{proof} The action constructed for these groups in \cite{Sa20c} (explained also in the example below) is easily seen to be pointy.
 The orbit of the configuration $ $ is free. \end{proof}